Citation Styles

 - Social Work

-This guide is divided into several sections: The main page provides an overview of APA citation style, defines who should use it, and identifies print and online sources.
-The additional sections discuss the basic guidelines for using APA style 7th edition in in-text citations and the reference list, including examples of various resources.
+This main page provides an overview of APA style 7th edition, defines who should use it, and identifies print and online sources.
+The additional subpages outline the guidelines for using in-text citations, describe the format for the reference list, and provide examples of various source types..

 Publication Manual of the APA

-Citation styles change over time; the advent of the Internet and the increasing number at material types (web pages, e-journals etc.) have contributed to some of these changes.
-When using a specific citation style, be sure to use a resource that reflects the current edition, such as the official style manual or additional resource listed above.
+Citation styles change over time.
+The advent of the Internet and the increasing number of material types (web pages, e-journals, etc.) have contributed to some of these changes.
+When using a specific citation style, be sure to use a resource that reflects the current edition, such as the official style manual or an additional resource listed below.

 Online Sources for APA Style, 7th Edition